Rushaway: Breeding

 Haste's sire was Maintenant, a French-bred son of William K. Vanderbilt's French champion Maintenon.
 Sent to the United States as a three-year-old, Maintenant was a powerfully built stallion who stood seventeen hands.
 A Daily Racing Form article described him as a 'whale'.
 Maintenant debuted at Aqueduct Racetrack and on July 11, 1915, won a mile race with ease.
 However, injuries limited his racing career.

 Rushaway's dam was Roseway, a daughter of multiple stakes winner Stornoway.
 Roseway won the 1919 1000 Guineas Stakes, a British Classic race for fillies run over a distance of one mile at Newmarket Racecourse.
 In the Epsom Oaks, the other Classic for fillies, Roseway ran second to Bayuda.
 Roseway was sold for breeding usage by her owner/breeder Sir Edward Hulton and in 1925 new owner Joseph Widener brought her to the United States to stand at his Kentucky stud farm.

 1935: two-year-old season

 As a two-year-old, Rushaway had limited success on the racetrack.
 His best result in a stakes race was a third in the six furlong Joliet Handicap at Lincoln Fields Race Track in Crete, Illinois.

 1936: three-year-old season

 At age three, Rushaway showed some promise after a win over seven furlongs in the February 18 Orlando Purse at owner Joseph Widener's Hialeah Park.
 A few weeks later in early March, Alfred Tarn, an English-born trainer from Winnipeg, Manitoba, purchased Rushaway for a price reported to be $10,000.
 Less than a month later, Rushaway showed his new owner his potential when, on March 29, he broke the track record in winning the mile and one eighth Louisiana Derby at Fair Grounds Race Course in New Orleans.

+On April 18, Rushaway traveled to Arlington Downs in Arlington, Texas, where he ran second by one length to the Milky Way Farm Stable colt, The Fighter.